Professor

 Biography

 Dr. Anita Alves Pena is a Professor of Economics at Colorado State University.
 She also holds a courtesy faculty appointment with the Colorado School of Public Health and affiliation as a research associate with the Regional Economic Development Institute (REDI@CSU).
-She currently serves as the DEIJ Coordinator for the High Plains Intermountain Center for Agricultural Health and Safety (HICAHS).
+She currently serves as the Agricultural Economics Advisor for the High Plains Intermountain Center for Agricultural Health and Safety (HICAHS).
 Dr. Pena received her Ph.D. in Economics from Stanford University in 2007, M.A. in Economics from Stanford University in 2004, and B.A. in Economics from the Johns Hopkins University in 2001.
 Her research interests are in public sector economics, labor economics, and economic development and her current research relates to undocumented and documented immigration, public policy, poverty, education/skill, and agricultural labor markets including applications to public and occupational health.
 She teaches Microeconomic Theory, Public Economics, and Microeconomics of Development at the graduate level, as well as undergraduate Principles of Microeconomics, Intermediate Microeconomics, Introduction to Econometrics, Economics of Public Finance, Development Economics, and a Senior Seminar on Local Economic Policy/Cost-Benefit Analysis.

 Teaching Philosophy: